 “When restoring something like that, I’ve been told to plan on a half million, and if you don’t have grant money, that’s almost impossible,” Lauren says.
 “At that point, you’re not even talking about capital to start a business, you’re talking about capital to just make the structure livable.”

 GRP constantly applies for grants (private, state and federally funded) and accepts donations to help with the project.
-The group has been lucky enough to receive several grants and are optimistic about pending ones that will give them the ability to do a full roof replacement, board up windows, and get masonry work done to stop the deterioration and begin a full interior demo.
+The group has been lucky enough to receive several grants and is optimistic about pending ones that will give them the ability to do a full roof replacement, board up windows, and get masonry work done to stop the deterioration and begin a full interior demo.

-Applying for grants is tedious work, especially for state funded ones, according to Jenny Hoots, who moved to Greenfield in February 2020 and is the vice president of GRP.
+Applying for grants is tedious work, especially for state-funded ones, according to Jenny Hoots, who moved to Greenfield in February 2020 and is the vice president of GRP.
 She knows a thing or two about grants because she works for the Illinois Department of Commerce and Economic Opportunity in the office of grants management.

 “There are a lot of hoops to jump through, and that’s just in the initial process,” Jenny explains.
 “If you do get approved, you continue to jump through hoops throughout the process and must report on what happens after the project is complete to ensure the money was allotted correctly.
 There are checks and balances all the way.”